michalroots/michalroots.github.io/_posts/2021-11-22-waiting-at-peters.md

 tags: [letters]
 ---

-Peter's Cafe, Port of Horta
+Peter's Cafe, Port of Horta<br>
 22 November 2021

-I'm sitting in the iconic sailing bar in the island of Faiall before taking a ferry across to Pico.
+I'm sitting in the iconic sailing bar in the island of Faial before taking a ferry across to Pico.
 I filled my body with a way-too-sweet-but-still-delicious chocolate cake and begun writing this letter.
 It wasn't clear to me to whom it is directed to, so let's say that it is for you – to receive in this very moment.
 Thank you for holding the space for me.
 I appreciate it.

 I just came back from the Mainland yesterday, but the backpack containing all my gear didn't.